front-end-foundations/session1/readme.md

 </ul>
 ```

-By doing so we have created a name space that allows us to differentiate the two `<ul>` lists in `start.html` and apply two different styles.
+We have created a name space that allows us to differentiate the two `<ul>` lists in `start.html` and apply different styles.

 Add the following to our style block: